jfcieslak/graphql-mongo-query/README.md

 	`_NIN` will parse to: `$nin` etc.

-2. Use special keywords for Javascript entities like so:

-    `{_REGEX: {exp: 'expression', flag: 'i'}}` will parse to: `RegExp('epxression', 'i')`

-3. Use nested objects for embedded queries, like so:
+2. Use nested objects for embedded queries, like so:

     `{ nested: { level1: { level2: { _NE: 10 } } } }` will parse to: `{ 'nested.level1.level2': { $ne: 10 } }`

 ## Usage: